AKSW/cubeviz.ontowiki/README.md

 Basically it ships with a fully fledged OntoWiki, pre-filled Virtuoso store and up and running CubeViz.
 After you started the container, you can use your browser and directly use CubeViz.

+To pull the container just run:

+`docker pull aksw/dld-present-cubeviz`

+To run it, please use:

+`docker run -d -p 8080:80 -p 8890:8890 cubeviz`

+For further information, please look in following the project page.

 **Project page:** [Dockerizing/CubeViz](https://github.com/Dockerizing/CubeViz)

 ## License